 - Cosmopolitan School of Atomic Energy

-In Africa, we have an abundance of wind and sun but contradictorily, we have power deficit.
-We need to invest in all renewable forms of energy including solar and wind energy.
-All forms of energy including biogas, solar and wind energy are extremely scalable, as there are systems available from less than 1 watt to several megawatts.
-This makes it possible to initialize the electrification of a home or village with minimal initial capital.
-It also allows for dynamic and incremental scaling as load demands increases.
+In Africa, we have an abundance of wind and sun but, contradictorily, we have a power deficit.
+We need to invest in all renewable forms of energy, including solar and wind energy.
+All forms of energy, including biogas, solar, and wind energy, are extremely scalable, as there are systems available from less than 1 watt to several megawatts.
+This makes it possible to initiate the electrification of a home or village with minimal initial capital.
+It also allows for dynamic and incremental scaling as load demands increase.
 The component configuration of a wind or solar installation also provides a level of functional redundancy, improving the reliability of the system.
-If a single panel in a multi panel solar array is damaged, the rest of the system continues functioning unimpeded.
-In a similar way, the failure of a single wind tower in a multi tower configuration does not cause a system level failure.
+If a single panel in a multi-panel solar array is damaged, the rest of the system continues functioning unimpeded.
+In a similar way, the failure of a single wind tower in a multi-tower configuration does not cause a system-level failure.

-Because solar and wind projects produce power where it is used, they provide a safe, reliable and cost effective solution.
-Because transmission equipment is avoided, these systems are more secure, and less vulnerable to attack.
+Because solar and wind projects produce power where it is used, they provide a safe, reliable, and cost-effective solution.
+Because transmission equipment is avoided, these systems are more secure and less vulnerable to attack.
 This can be an important feature in regions prone to conflict.
 Wind and solar power systems are simple to set up, easy to operate, easy to repair, and durable.
-Wind resources and solar resource are abundant enough to provide all of the electrical energy requirements of rural populations, and this can be done in remote and otherwise fragmented low density areas that are impractical to address using conventional grid based systems.
+Wind resources and solar resources are abundant enough to provide all of the electrical energy requirements of rural populations, and this can be done in remote and otherwise fragmented low-density areas that are impractical to address using conventional grid-based systems.

 Undergraduate: